 Informing and influencing decision-making

 SEA and planning decision-making

-The Methodological Guidelines on SEA mention that during each stage of the implementation, the relevant authorities (central, devolved or decentralized) will monitor and assess the level of compliance with the principles contained in the policy document.
+The methodological guide (not formalized) requires that at each stage of implementation, the competent structures monitor and assess the level of respect for the principles contained in the strategic document.

 The Beninese Association for Environmental Assessment Professionals (ABPEE in French), established in 1998, aims to promote effective and systematic EA practice in Benin.